-The Grand Rapids Public Museum (GRPM) welcomes more than 250,000 visitors every year for a unique experience packed with a variety of cultural attractions.
+The Grand Rapids Public Museum (GRPM) welcomes more than 250,000 visitors every year for a wide variety of scientific, historical and cultural experiences that celebrate our human bond.

-The 1928 Spillman Carousel within the GRPM has been running in the Cook Carousel Pavilion above the Grand River for 30 years, providing fun rides and a breathtaking view of the Grand Rapids skyline to about two million museum visitors.
+One of the most popular and enduring attractions at the Museum is a 1928 Spillman Carousel.
+It’s been running in the Cook Carousel Pavilion on the Grand River for more than 30 years, providing fun rides and a breathtaking view of the downtown Grand Rapids skyline.

 The carousel is a beloved GRPM attraction.